jdouble/BlazorIndexedDbJs/README.md

 To define the database we need to first give it a name and set its version.
 IndexedDB uses the version to determine whether it needs to update the database.
 For example if you decide to add a new store then increment the version to ensure that the store is added to the database.

 #### Step 2 - Add a store(table) to the database
-In IndexedDB a ObjectStore is equivalent to table.
-To create an ObjectStore we create a new ```IndexedDbObjectStore``` and add it to the collection of ObjectStores.
+In IndexedDB an ObjectStore is equivalent to a table.
+To create an ObjectStore we create a new ```IDBObjectStore``` and add it to the collection of IDBObjectStores.

-Within the ```ObjectStore``` we define the name, the primary index key and optionally a set of foreign key indexes if required.
+Within the ```IDBObjectStore``` we define the name, the primary index key and optionally a set of foreign key indexes if required.

-The ```IndexedDbIndex``` is used to define the primary key and any foreign keys that are required.
+The ```IDBIndex``` is used to define the primary key and any foreign keys that are required.
 It has the following properties:

 * Name - the name of the index
 * KeyPath - the identifier for the property in the saved object/record that is to be indexed